jglien/A-Game-Of-Faces/README.md

 ### Use IIS

 You can simply use IIS Express and browse to the start page defined in project properties > Web to use the client, or use Postman etc. Turn Windows Authentication on in IIS.

-## Improvements

-1. Error handling: the API could use more robust error handling.
-2. Authentication: rather than use Windows domain accounts, implement HTTP Message Handler for authentication.